Diniso-G/business_dashboard/app/README.md

 ---

 ## Usage
-1. Open the app in browser
+1. Open the app in browser -you will see login/register forms
+2. Register a new account with email and password
+3. You will be taken to dashboard automatically
-2. Choose a `.csv` or `.xlsx` file containing sales data (experts columns such as 'date', 'product', etc)
+4. Choose a `.csv` or `.xlsx` file containing sales data (experts columns such as 'date', 'product', etc)
-3. Click **Upload an analyse**
+5. Click **Upload an analyse**
-4. View the calculated metrics and AI- generated recommendations directly on the page
+6. View the calculated metrics and AI- generated recommendations directly on the page
+7. Click logout to end your session

 ---